 This articles explores the issues Amazon sellers need to know, such as:

-How Long Does It Take To Register a Trademark for the Amazon Brand Registry?
+- How Long Does It Take To Register a Trademark in the United States?

 It will take at least nine months from start to finish to obtain a trademark registration.